What is a drive-by download?

 What is the purpose of a drive-by download attack?

-A drive-by download attack refers to an accidental download of malicious code (malware) to a computer or mobile device, which leaves the victim vulnerable to cyber-attack.
-A person does not have to click on anything, press "download" or open a malicious attachment to be infected with the malicious code, making this type of attack extra widespread.
+A drive-by download attack refers to an accidental download of malicious software or code (malware) to a computer or mobile device, which leaves the victim vulnerable to cyber-attack.
+A person does not have to click on anything, press “download” or open a malicious attachment to be infected with the malicious code, making this type of attack extra widespread.

 Drive-by downloads are designed to infect your device to perform one or more of the following:

-• Overtake your device - to build a botnet, infect other devices, or further infect your device.
+• Overtake your device: to build a botnet, infect other devices, or further infect your device.

-• Monitor your activity - to steal your online credentials, financial information or identity.
+• Monitor your activity: to steal your online credentials, financial information or identity.

-• Damage data or disable your device - to simply cause trouble or personally harm you.
+• Damage data or disable your device: to simply cause trouble or personally harm you.

 Without proper security software or patches to remove vulnerabilities, anyone can fall victim to a drive-by download attack.

-How does a drive-by download attack work?
+How does a drive-by download attack work with malicious software?

 Most people don’t think about drive-by downloads and may not realise that you can be hit by malware without actively downloading it yourself.
 Since the attacks can infect “secure sites” on the web, most people have no idea how or that they have been hit by an attack.